JGCRI/hectorui/README.md

 We welcome contributions to `hectorui` from the development community.
 Please contact us if you want to collaborate!
 The `hectorui` GitHub repository is accessible here:  [`hector-ui` GitHub Repository](https://github.com/JGCRI/hectorui)

-For more information about contributing, please contact Jason Evanoff at jason.evanoff@pnnl.gov or Chris Vernon at chris.vernon@pnnl.gov
+For more information about contributing, please contact Stephanie Pennington at stephanie.pennington@pnnl.gov or Chris Vernon at chris.vernon@pnnl.gov

 ## Learn More About Hector
 Read more about the Hector simple climate model here:  [`Hector` Documentation](https://jgcri.github.io/hector/). `Hector` has been published in the following: